Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 </p>

 <p>
-    If you went the <abbr title="test driven development">TDD</abbr> way, then you already saw all of this coming.
-Let's fix it!
+    If you went with the <abbr title="test driven development">TDD</abbr> way, then you already saw all of this coming: let's fix it!
 </p>

 <h3>A possible solution</h3>